 - Sugar.
 Optional but it works well to counteract the acidity of the tomatoes.

-- Oregano.
+- Dried Oregano.
 You could use any herbs you like, basil will be delicious too.
+I like using dried herbs in this sauce which makes storing it easier but you could use fresh herbs too.

 How to make pizza sauce

 It really couldn’t be simpler.
-Combine all the ingredients in a bowl and mix well.
+This sauce isn’t cooked so there’s no need to simmer it in a saucepan.
+Combine all the ingredients in a bowl and stir well.
 Adjust seasoning if necessary.
 The sauce needs to be subtly seasoned since most pizza toppings are on the saltier side.
-Use immediately on pizza bases or store.
+Use immediately on pizza bases or follow the directions below for freezing or refrigerating.

 Can you freeze pizza sauce?

 Yes!
 Pizza sauce freezes very well.
 Transfer the sauce to freezer-safe containers or bags and freeze for up to 6 months.
 Simply thaw before using.
-The sauce can also be refrigerated for up to 2 weeks in an airtight container.
+The sauce can also be stored in the fridge for up to 2 weeks in an airtight container or a jar.
 This sauce is also great as an add-in for soups, stews, Bolognese and as a quick pasta sauce.
+I often make a big batch and keep some in the refrigerator and freeze some for later use.

 Can I use pasta sauce for pizza?